justinleewells/pogo-optimizer/README.md

 ## Feature Requests/Suggestions

 I'd love to hear what feature requests and suggestions you all have, so feel free to shoot me an email or open an issue.

+## Credits

+* @rastapasta and @AeonLucid for their libraries.
+Without their work this project wouldn't be possible
+* All the excellent contributors